lithrion/lithrion.github.io/_class-projects/Final-Project.md

 - Insecure Wordpress Config
 - Improper Sudo Privileges

 Weak passwords came up a couple times on this machine.
-Michael's password was guessable, and the password hashes found in the mySQL database were unsalted.
+Michael's password was guessable, and the password hashes found in the mySQL database were weakly salted.

 A good deal of the file structure for the webserver was unnecessairly visable.

 While it wasn't needed for this exercise, the version of SSH on the target was outdated and has vulnerabilities associated with it.

-The Wordpress configuration files that was accessed to gain the mySQL database credentials should not have been accessable on Michael's account.
+The Wordpress configuration file that was accessed to gain the mySQL database credentials should not have been accessible on Michael's account.

 Sudo was improperly configured for Steven's account, allowing sudo access to a program that should not have sudo access.
 This was ultimately how root access was obtained.